Cura Per Profundum — Healing Through Depth

 What Depth Therapy Offers

 Depth therapy is an active engagement with the patterns and forces shaping your life.
 We don’t just talk about what’s happening.
-We work with it directly, attuning to the intelligence beneath the disturbance:
+We work with it directly, following the intelligence beneath:

-- emotional intensity beneath conflict, overwhelm, or withdrawal
+the emotional intensity within conflict, overwhelm, or withdrawal

-- what anger, anxiety, sadness, shame, or longing are carrying
+the signals within anger, anxiety, sadness, shame, or longing

-- experiences that don’t make sense, but insist on being noticed
+the experiences that don’t make sense, but keep returning

 We meet ourselves time and again in a thousand disguises on the path of life.
 C.G.
 Jung